Adsorption: Dyeing Fabrics with Kool-Aid

 - Read the resistance across the photoresistor and record it in your lab notebook.

 - Note the units of the resistance.
-A "k" indicates kilo-ohms (kΩ) and an "M" indicates mega-ohms (MΩ).
+A "k" indicates kilo-ohms (kΩ).

 - If your multimeter screen displays a "1 .", that means the resistance is too high for the dial setting.
 Turn the dial up to the next highest range (for example, from 200 to 2000) and check again.